stefanbackor/django-oneskyapp/README.md

 Usage
 ---
-Don't forget to backup you locales, then run "oneskyapp" command
+Don't forget to backup you locales if already translated, then run "oneskyapp" command
 ```sh
 $ cd /your/django/app
 $ python manage.py oneskyapp